The Bankrate promise

 In 2022, Bank of America stopped charging NSF fees and reduced overdraft fees to $10 from $35.
 No more than two overdraft fees may be charged in a day.
 The bank also eliminated the $12 overdraft protection transfer fee through its Balance Connect linked accounts program.

-Bank of America earned $1.1 billion in revenue from overdraft and NSF fees in 2021, according to the Consumer Financial Protection Bureau (CFPB), a U.S. government agency that enforces federal consumer financial laws.
+Bank of America earned $392 million in revenue from overdraft and NSF fees in 2022, according to the Consumer Financial Protection Bureau (CFPB), a U.S. government agency that enforces federal consumer financial laws.

 BECU (Boeing Employees Credit Union)